 These State Parks are some of the most beautiful places on Whidbey Island (if not all of WA state), and are a definite must-see if you’re on the island.
 Fort Ebey and Fort Casey boast beautiful landscapes, water views and have interesting history.
 I love that you can explore the old gun batteries and forts.
 Bring a flashlight!
 Also, the Whidbey Island Naval Air Station is nearby so there’s a good chance you will see a US Navy Jet fly over.
 Walking along the bluffs at Fort Ebey is seriously breathtaking!
 These are Washington State Parks so don’t forget to bring your Discover Pass otherwise you will pay a day use fee.
 There are lots of open fields at both parks for picnics, frisbee and flying kites!

 Deception Pass State Park is definitely a popular spot if you are visiting Whidbey Island.
 This is on the very northern tip and is one way you can access Whidbey Island from the mainland.
 There is a lot to see and do here!
 There are oceanfront beaches, big rocks with tide pools, hiking trails in the woods, lakes for canoeing/kayaking and of course the jaw-dropping Deception Pass bridge!
-If you are not too afraid of heights I would walk across the bridge (there is a pedestrian path) because it really is a stunning vantage point.
+If you are not too afraid of heights then walk across the bridge (there is a pedestrian path) because it really is a stunning vantage point.
 However, there are spots on either side for you to park and enjoy the view without walking across.
 Fun fact: My husband proposed to me at Deception State Park!
 (Near where the first picture is by the beach).

 Where to Eat + Drink